 .png)

-By default, the Resource Center places a subtle help icon in the lower-right corner of your app, or you can anchor it to an element in your app. .png)
+By default, the Resource Center places a subtle help icon in the lower-right corner of your app.
+Alternatively, you can use an element in your app, such as a button, icon, or menu item, to trigger the Resource Center in a way that seamlessly integrates with your product experience.

 Default: Places a default help button in the lower-right corner of your app.